KasperskyLab/Kaspresso/docs/Wiki/Kaspresso_Robolectric.en.md

 6. `DocLocScreenshotTestCase` will crash on the JVM with Robolectric with `DocLocInUnitTestException`.

 ## Usage
-To create a test that can run on a device/emulator and on the JVM, we recommend to create a `sharedTest` folder, and configure `sourceSets` in gradle accordingly, similar to what you can see under the `build.gradle.kts` :samples:kaspresso-sample
+To create a test that can run on a device/emulator and on the JVM, we recommend to create a `sharedTest` folder, and configure `sourceSets` in gradle.

 ```kotlin
 sourceSets {